Recaf-Plugins/Recaf-2x-plugin-workspace/README.md

 Once you've downloaded or cloned the repository, you can compile with `mvn package`.
 This will generate the file `target/plugin-{VERSION}.jar`.
 To add your plugin to Recaf:

 1. Navigate to the `plugins` folder.
-2. Create a sub-folder with your plugin name.
-3. Copy your jar into this folder
+2. Copy your jar into this folder
-4. Copy your initial settings file into this folder.
-    * If you do not have any initial settings, create a new `settings.json` and write `{}` to the file.
-5. Run Recaf to verify your plugin loads.
+3. Run Recaf to verify your plugin loads.

-### Example download
+### Examples

 See the [releases](https://github.com/Col-E/Recaf-plugin-workspace/releases) page for examples based off of this workspace.
+Outdated examples will be be marked as unsupported in the release description.